 Adopting one rabbit is better than none

 Some will say if you don’t have the resources to take care of two rabbits then you shouldn’t even get one.
 I love to see pairs of rabbits bonded together, but I disagree with this sentiment.
-As many of my readers know, I volunteer at an animal shelter and I see a lot of rabbits looking for families to take them home.
+As many of my readers know, I volunteer at an animal rescue and I see a lot of rabbits looking for families to take them home.

 A rabbit who goes home with a family is still in a much better situation than a rabbit who is alone in the shelter.
 It is my opinion that if you can only bring home one rabbit right now, then that is still one rabbit rescued.
 You can always bring home another rabbit after you are a little more experienced and are ready for the commitment.